radareorg/iaito/docs/source/user-docs/menus/menu-bar/file-menu.rst

 **Steps:** File -> Run radare2 script

-Quit Cutter
+Quit Iaito
 ----------------------------------------
-**Description:** Quit and exit your current session of Cutter.
+**Description:** Quit and exit your current session of Iaito.
 On exit, you'll be asked whether you want to save your session in order to avoid losing data.

 **Steps:** File -> Quit